 Tap the Start chat button in the bottom corner.

-Click Create Group button under the To field, start typing the names or numbers of the people you want to include.
-As you select each contact, you will see them added to the list.
+Tap Create group under the To field, then start typing the names or numbers of the people you want to include.
+As you select each contact, you’ll see them added to the list.
+You can add as many contacts as you need.

-Step 4: Begin Your Group Chat
+Step 4: Open the Group Conversation

 Step 5: Send Your First Message